-The staff has argued in this paper that there are problems building in the regional transmission system.
+This paper has argued that there are problems building in the regional transmission system.
 To most citizens, transmission problems will not be apparent until there is a failure of the entire system as occurred in the East and Midwest on August 14, 2003.
 However, those entities responsible for the hour-to-hour operation of the transmission system are aware of the growing problems and have been actively working to find solutions.

-This paper has proposed a set of principles that should guide changes to the management of the transmission system.
-The Council would like to hear from the region regarding these principles and possible changes to the management of the transmission system that could satisfy these principles, or others that are believed to be important.
+This paper has proposed a set of characteristics that should guide changes to the management of the transmission system.
+The Council would like to hear from the region regarding these characteristics and possible changes to the management of the transmission system that could satisfy these principles, or others that are believed to be important.

-- Are there other principles that should be considered? - Are there intermediate steps the region could take to alleviate some of the transmission problems and satisfy some of the principles? - Should the principles enumerated above be included in the Council's power plan? - Should the Council go beyond listing principles and recommend regional policies on transmission in its power plan?
+- Are there other characteristics that should be considered? - Are there intermediate steps the region could take to alleviate some of the transmission problems and satisfy some of the principles? - Or is the transmission system more like a puzzle where all of the pieces need to be in place for a full picture to emerge? - What are the highest priority problems to be addressed if incremental progress is to be made? - How should the cost of transmission investments be allocated and recovered? - Should the characteristics enumerated above be included in the Council's power plan? - Should the Council go beyond listing characteristics and recommend regional policies on transmission in its power plan?